-The six locally elected MPP member's s shall be elected to the MPO by the Pioneer Valley Planning Commission at a full Commission meeting.
+The six locally elected MPO member's shall be elected to the MPO by the Pioneer Valley Planning (PVPC) Commission at a full Commission meeting.
 The electoral process shall be conducted using a regional caucus approach for each of the five local officials.
 PVPC will host meetings in each MPO tier to identify and recommend local officials interested in participating on the MPO.
 The term of office for each community representative to the Pioneer Valley MPO shall be for two years.
 At the first election, two Selectmen shall be elected for a one-year term, and two for a full two-year term.
 In the event that a current MPO member from one of the local tiers chooses not to run for reelection or is not reelected to office, the alternate member shall automatically assume the duties of the member.
 The PVPC will seek to fill any vacant alternate MPO member slot(s) through a search process carried out in consultation with the Joint Transportation Committee (JTC) and ultimately confirmed by an affirmative vote of the Commission.
 Once the Commission has successfully completed the election process, the proposed new municipal MPO member or members will be brought before the MPO for acceptance by an affirmative vote of a majority of its members.

-Name Title

-Stephanie Pollack Secretary and CEO of the Massachusetts Department of

-Transportation

-Jonathan L. Gulliver Administrator of the Massachusetts Department of Transportation
+Name Title Jamey Tesler Acting Secretary and CEO of the Massachusetts Department of Transportation Jonathan L. Gulliver Administrator of the Massachusetts Department of Transportation Highway Division Walter Gunn Chairman of the Pioneer Valley Executive Committee

-Highway Division

-Walter Gunn Chairman of the Pioneer Valley Executive Committee

-Mayor David Narkewicz Chairman of the Pioneer Valley Transit Authority Advisory Board

-Mayor John Vieaus City of Chicopee

-Mayor Domenic Sarno City of Springfield

-Mayor William C. City of West Springfield

-Reichelt

-Mayor Nicole LaChapelle Mayor of Easthampton

-Vacant Eastern Tier

-Roger Fuller Chesterfield Board of Selectmen

-Rick Sullivan Economic Development Council of Western Massachusetts

-Alternates

-Mayor of Holyoke

-John Martin Southampton Board of Selectmen

-Ex-Officio (Non-Voting)

-Jeff McEwen Federal Highway Administration Peter Butler Federal Transit Administration

-Sandra Sheehan Pioneer Valley Transit Authority Administrator Tina Cote Franklin Regional Transit Authority Administrator

-JTC Chair Chairman - Pioneer Valley Joint Transportation Committee
+Mayor David Narkewicz Chairman of the Pioneer Valley Transit Authority Advisory Board Mayor John Vieaus City of Chicopee (Sub-Region 1) Mayor Domenic Sarno City of Springfield (Sub-Region 1) Mayor William C. Reichelt City of West Springfield (Sub-Region 2) Mayor Nicole LaChapelle City of Easthampton (Sub-Region 3) Vacant Sub-Region 4 Roger Fuller Chesterfield Board of Selectmen (Sub-Region 5) Rick Sullivan Economic Development Council of Western Massachusetts Alternates Acting Mayor Terry Murphy John Martin City of Holyoke (Sub-Region 1) Southampton Select Board (Sub-Region 5) Ex-Officio (Non-Voting) Jeff McEwen Federal Highway Administration Peter Butler Federal Transit Administration Sandra Sheehan Pioneer Valley Transit Authority Administrator Tina Cote Franklin Regional Transit Authority Administrator Michael McManus Chairman - Pioneer Valley Joint Transportation Committee